Explore By:

 11

-With the establishment of Richmond as the new capital, six square "on and open and airy part" of Richmond were to be appropriated for public buildings.
-Until completion of permanent facilities, the General Assembly met in the clumsily constructed William Cunningham Building at the corner of Pearl (now 14th) and Cary Streets, with only one interruption.
+With the establishment of Richmond as the new capital, six square "on and open and airy part" of Richmond were to be purchased for the construction of public buildings.
+Two inhabited homes were on the site when selected, one was removed to construct the Capitol, and one served as the Governor's House until it's demolition and new construction in the 1810s.
+Until completion of permanent facilities, the General Assembly met in the William Cunningham warehouse building at the corner of Pearl (now 14th) and Cary Streets, with only one interruption.
 In the spring of 1781 the threat of military invasion and the prospect of an unpleasant mass captivity led the legislators to abandon the capital and to adjourn to the safer atmosphere of Charlottesville.
 They soon found that even the Piedmont was not safe enough when the British cavalry came galloping into Albemarle.
 The lawmakers escaped, and on June 7 met in the Episcopal Church in Staunton for a two-week session - keeping themselves ready to flee farther west if the enemy continued pursuit.
 The Assembly moved back to Richmond in October 1781 to the Cunningham building.
 The British had not troubled to burn such an unimposing structure during their occupation of Richmond.
 The building was demolished sometime before 1851 and is marked by a small bronze plaque on the site now surrounded by modern commerce.

-Thomas Jefferson selected as the model for Virginia's first permanent capitol the Maison Carree at Nimes in southern France, an exquisite temple which had been built by the Romans early in the Christian era.
-This building is the middle structure of our current capitol complex, its center rotunda area displaying the life size Houdon statue of George Washington and portrait busts of seven other Virginia-born presidents and of Lafayette, the French volunteer who fought for America and Virginia during the American Revolution.
-The General Assembly has met here every year up to the present (2019) excepting only 1849 when a cholera epidemic in the Tidewater led to the decision to meet elsewhere that spring.
+Thomas Jefferson selected as the model for Virginia's first permanent capitol the Maison Carree at Nimes in southern France, an exquisite temple which had been built by the Romans in roughly 2 AD.
+This building is the middle structure of our current capitol complex, its center rotunda room displaying the life size statue of George Washington crafted by French sculptor Jean-Antoine Houdon and portrait busts of seven other Virginia-born presidents and of Lafayette, the French volunteer who fought for America and Virginia during the American Revolution.
+The General Assembly has met here every year up to the present with a notable exception for 1849 when a cholera epidemic in the Tidewater led to the decision to meet elsewhere that spring.
 They convened on June 1 in the ballroom of the luxurious Fauquier White Sulphur Springs Hotel near Warrenton.
 While cholera raged downriver and while economy-minded newspaper editors fumed, the legislators had a splendid opportunity to combine business with pleasure.
-Two major renovations to the capitol building have taken place, one in 1904 when the east and west wings were added to house, respectively, the House of Delegates and the Senate of Virginia.
-The second major renovation took place from 2005 - 2007 (the General Assembly met in the adjacent Patrick Henry Building during this renovation), when the underground extension and visitors center were added, allowing for more public space and better public access to the historic building.
-It remains in use today (2019) in this current state, with all the conveniences of modern technology unknown to Jefferson and his contemporaries.
+Two major renovations to the capitol building have taken place, one in 1904 when the east and west wings were added for, respectively, Senate of Virginia and the House of Delegates.
+The second major renovation and restoration took place from 2005 - 2007 (the General Assembly met in the adjacent Patrick Henry Building during this renovation), when the underground extension and Bank Street Visitor Center were added, allowing for more public space and better public access to the historic building.

 12